demosisto/AIPs/README.md

 # Agora Improving Proposals (AIPs)

-The Agora Improving Proposals (AIPs) provide design documents new features, new initiatives and new preaches for the Agora platforms and communities.
+The Agora Improving Proposals (AIPs) provide design documents to describe new features, new initiatives and new inspirations for the Agora platforms and community.

 ## Contributing